 - Travels during all seasons and is exposed to outdoor elements including snowy, icy roadways.

 - Conducts field contacts with offenders.
-Carries pepper spray (OC), TASER and expandable baton and is trained in defensive tactics both verbal and non-verbal.
+Carries mace and expandable baton and is trained in defense tactics both verbal and non-verbal.

 - Potential exposure to infectious diseases during urinalysis and contacts.